cairdac-rd/script-language-fibo-benchmarks/README.md

 ### Comments
-- JIT boosts performances w.r.t Register or stack based Virtual machine.
+- JIT boosts performances w.r.t register or stack based Virtual Machine.
-- gcc -O3 produce often faster code than VS2019.
+- gcc -O3 produce often executable which is faster than that produced by VS2019.